bucs110fall2024/final-project-isaiah-s-python-game/.github/README.md

 5. << Highscore feature that saves highest score even after game is closed. >>

 ### Classes
-Controller: Controls the game
+- << Controller: Controls the game >>
-Pie: Generates and controls the pie object in the center of the screen
+- << Pie: Generates and controls the pie object in the center of the screen >>
-Randomobjects: Controls the "diamond pies" which
+- << Boosts: Controls the "diamond pies" which are random boosts that give weighted random effects >>
+- << Upgrade: Controls the menu of different upgrades that increase the passively generated pies per second >>

 ## ATP
 | Step | Procedure                                            | Expected Results                                           |
 |------|------------------------------------------------------|-----------------------------------------------------------|